To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Deep divisions over Brexit overshadowed the opening day of the Conservative party conference on Sunday as Theresa May attempted to wrestle back the focus on to her domestic agenda.

 The bitter infighting that has crippled the Conservative party was laid bare as Boris Johnson and Jacob Rees-Mogg laid into the prime minister’s Brexit plans as thousands of delegates gathered in Birmingham.
-(The Guardian)

 Three days after a 7.5 magnitude earthquake and 3-meter-high waves crashed onto the Indonesian island of Sulawesi, the provincial capital of Palu, a city of 350 000, is in ruins.